 What is an Annotated Bibliography?

-An annotated bibliography is a list of citations to books, articles, and documents.
-Each citation is followed by a brief (usually about 150 words) descriptive and evaluative paragraph.
+An annotated bibliography is a list of citations to books, articles, and other sources.
+Each citation is followed by a brief (usually about 150 words) descriptive and evaluative paragraph, the annotation.
+The purpose of the annotation is to inform the reader of the relevance, accuracy, and quality of the sources cited.

 What does an Annotated Bibliography Look Like?